 VOICE victims and witnesses

-Voice offers support for anyone affected by crime.
+Voice offers support for anyone affected by crime, including affected family members.
 It is a free confidential service.
-For more information on voice and the support it can offer provide support for affected family members.

 Young Minds - Young Minds Parent Helpline

 They offer free, confidential, online and telephone support, including information and advice to any adult worried about the emotional problems, behaviour or mental health of a child or young person up to the age of 25.